hardkoded/puppeteer-sharp/README.md

 ChromiumWebBrowser instance.
 Only a **single** DevToolsContext should exist at any given time, when you are finished them make sure you dispose via DisposeAsync.
+Starting in version 2.x the **DevToolsContext** multiple calls to CreateDevToolsContextAsync will return the same instance per ChromiumWebBrowser and will be Disposed when the ChromiumWebBrowser is Disposed.
+If you need to use the DevToolsContext in multiple places in your code, calling CreateDevToolsContextAsync is now supported without dispoing.
+If the DevToolsContext is disposed then calls to CreateDevToolsContextAsync will create a new instance.

 ```c#
 // Add using CefSharp.Puppeteer; to get access to the